matrix-org/matrix-hookshot/docs/usage/auth.md

 # Authenticating

+Some services allow you to authenticate with them, to pair your Matrix identity with your remote identity on the service.
+This can be used to ensure you have the required permission on the remote application, or be able to execute commands like creating tickets.

-To authenticate with services, you must first have a DM room with the bridge set up.
+All services mentioned below support authenticating via a DM room with the bridge bot, using bot commands.
 In this guide, we are going to assume the bot is called `@hookshot:example.com` but this will vary for your setup.
-For all the instructions below, commands should only be executed in the DM room.
+For all the instructions below, commands should only be executed in **your DM room** with hookshot.

+Some services additionally support logging in via the widget, without the use of a DM room or bot commands.
+These are mentioned explicitly.

 ## GitHub

+### Personal access token

 You can authenticate via OAuth or a Personal Access Token (PAT) when using GitHub.
 Authentication is required when trying to bridge GitHub resources into rooms.